Contact Information for ASHA CEUs

 Participant initiated courses, also known as independent study, are planned by an individual to meet his or her unique continuing education needs and are monitored by an ASHA Approved CE Provider designated as an Independent Study Provider.
 Examples include independent study at a college or university, clinical visitations, independent reading, publication of scientific/clinical materials, CE courses of other professional organizations, or teaching a course or seminar for the first time if it is outside the instructor’s routine employment responsibilities.

 The ASHA Continuing Education Board (CEB) approves organizations including NMSHA to be providers of Continuing Education.
 Once approved, a Provider must submit documentation of the courses it offers to the CEB for review (not approval) at least 15 days before any course offerings starting date.
-Given this, please contact Mary Hooper CE Administrator 2 months prior to the scheduled event.
+Given this, please contact the CE Administrator at least two months prior to the scheduled event.

 Approval for any Cooperative CE offerings must be completed 30 days prior to the event start date.
-Given this, please contact Mary Hooper, CE Administrator, 2 months prior to the scheduled event.
+Given this, please contact the CE Administrator, two months prior to the scheduled event.

 Self-study materials (i.e., self-paced courses such as journals, newsletters, computer programs, videotapes, audiotapes, etc.) are considered Provider-initiated courses.
 Providers considering developing self-study materials to be offered for ASHA CEUs are advised to contact their respective CE Provider Manager early in the development stage for recommendations and instructions specific to the materials they are developing.